Handbook Detail Page

 Search and seizure: All students possess the constitutional right to be secure in their persons, paper and effects against unreasonable searches and seizures.

-Student lockers, desks and other storage areas remain the property of the school district, and school officials retain the right to inspect lockers, desks or other storage areas assigned to students.
+Student lockers, desks, and other storage areas remain the property of the school district, and school officials retain the right to inspect lockers, desks or other storage areas assigned to students.
 No right or expectation of privacy exists for any student, and these areas may be inspected or searched by school authorities at any time without prior notice and without reasonable suspicion that the search will yield evidence of any particular student’s violation of the law or a school rule.
-Any container(s) found as a result of a search of a locker, desk or other storage area may be searched if there is reasonable suspicion that the container(s) holds evidence of a student’s violation of the law, school rule or district policy/regulation.
-Containers are any item in which contraband material could be concealed, including, but are not limited to articles of clothing, handbags, backpacks and gym bags (District Policy/Regulation 3230 / 3230R; RCW 28A.600.220, 230 & 240).
+Any container(s) found as a result of a search of a locker, desk or other storage areas may be searched if there is reasonable suspicion that the container(s) holds evidence of a student’s violation of the law, school rule or district policy/regulation.
+Containers are any item in which contraband material could be concealed, including, but are not limited to articles of clothing, handbags, backpacks and gym bags (District Policy 3230 and Regulation 3230R; RCW 28A.600.220, 230 & 240).

 The methods used are to be reasonably related to the objectives of the search and not be excessively intrusive in light of the age and sex of the student and the nature of the suspected infraction.
 A principal or designee may not subject a student to a strip search or body cavity search as those terms are defined in RCW 10.79.070.

 Illegal items such as alcohol, tobacco, drugs, drug paraphernalia, firearms, weapons, ammunition, or other possessions reasonably determined to be evidence of criminal activity or be a threat to the safety or security of others may be seized by school authorities.
 Items that are used to disrupt or interfere with the educational process may be temporarily removed from student possession.
 (RCW 28A.600.220, 230 & 240, RCW 9.41.250 & 270 & 280)